HariSekhon/Knowledge-Base/ansible.md

 ```shell
 export GCP_ACCESS_TOKEN=$(gcloud auth print-access-token)
 ```
-(unfortunately you can't specify `--lifetime 43200` unless using a service account so you only get 3600 secs = 1 hour)
+(unfortunately you can't specify `--lifetime 43200` unless using a service account, so you only get 3600 secs = 1 hour)

 ## Performance